 Do you know of many writers that stay strictly within one genre?
 Not many, right?
 Most of us do mashups.
 A genre is merely a set of guidelines, a starting point.
 Where a writer goes from there is wherever the story needs to go to be compelling.
 But for a reader, we like knowing the starting rules of the world we’re about to get lost in.
 So genre’s help identify what a reader can expect at the very least.
 For example, solarpunk as I’ve defined it means my characters won’t be struggling for water, food, or clean air.
 But yes, they’ll suffer anyway because the world is so darn perfect.

-Post Apocalyptic and Dystopian stories have made their mark on the world as I’ve discussed in the blog post Why Solarpunk?
+Post Apocalyptic and Dystopian stories have made their mark on the world.
 Now it’s time for Solarpunk to make a difference in the world.
 In other words, Solarpunk is a genre whose time has come because it has the artistic and literary power to push beyond our cultural doomsday mindspeak and make us believe in the future again.
 A well written story can do more than make you live in its pages.
 A well written story can make you believe.